-I am currently a Global Fellow on End-of-Life Care with The Completed Life Initiative and the Death with Dignity National Center.
+From 2024-2025, I was a Global Fellow on End-of-Life Care with The Completed Life Initiative and the Death with Dignity National Center, and wrote for the PBS series Dead and Buried in 2023.

 I earned my BA in Anthropology from Reed College and my MA and PhD——also in Anthropology——from the University of Chicago.
 Over the years, I have received an array of fellowships and grants, including from the Wenner-Gren Foundation and the Mellon Foundation.
 My first book, Beyond Surgery: Injury, Healing, and Religion at an Ethiopian Hospital (2017), was awarded the Eileen Basker Memorial Prize from the Society for Medical Anthropology in 2018.
 I previously worked as Associate Professor of Anthropology at Brandeis University, where I taught classes on medicine, religion, gender, and death and dying.

-In my free time, I love trail running, swimming, and backpacking in the great outdoors, pursuits that sporadically bring me back in touch with my own mortality.
+In my free time, I love trail running, swimming, and spending time in the great outdoors, pursuits that sporadically bring me back in touch with my own mortality.

 I am represented by Mackenzie Brady Watson at Stuart Krichevsky Agency.